Obtain Grants To Help Protect Your Community From Wildfires

 The Fire Safe Council For Monterey County can help you and your neighbors apply for grants to perform work to help make your community fire safe.

-FSCMC can act as a 'fiscal sponsor' for a wildfire fuel reduction grant by receiving and administering grant funds for you and your neighbors.
+FSCMC can act as a "fiscal sponsor" for a wildfire fuel reduction grant by receiving and administering grant funds for you and your neighbors.
 This makes it possible for groups that are not incorporated as tax-exempt organizations to apply for and receive grants.

 To receive a grant you must apply for it.
 The grant process is highly competitive and improperly submitted applications are at a competitive disadvantage.
+Use grant application materials linked to on the California Fire Safe Council's website to inform yourself on how to properly submit a grant application.

 Support Us